 Etymology

 The word ‘Arrogant’ originates from the Latin word arrogans, the present participle of arrogare, meaning “to claim for oneself.”
-It entered English in the late Middle Ages to describe individuals who assumed unwarranted authority or pride.
+It entered English in the late Middle Ages (roughly 1400s) to describe people who assumed unwarranted authority, status, or pride.

 Example Sentences

-• His arrogant attitude made it difficult for others to work with him.
+- His arrogant attitude made it difficult for others to work with him during the project.

-• She spoke in an arrogant tone that dismissed everyone else’s ideas.
+- She spoke in an arrogant tone that dismissed everyone else’s ideas, even when they had solid evidence.

-• Being confident is good, but being arrogant can push people away.
+- Being confident is good, but being arrogant can push people away in meetings and classrooms.

-• The arrogant athlete refused to take advice from his coach.
+- The arrogant athlete refused to take advice from his coach, insisting he already knew everything.

-• They found his arrogant remarks both offensive and uncalled for.
+- They found his arrogant remarks both offensive and uncalled for at the team presentation.

 Arrogant Synonyms